Bealby/Milestone-Project-2/README.md

 Fairfield's life will be essentual to draw and retain users interest, to achieve the desire to learn more.

-The interactive map will highlight the most frequented locations in Jack Fairfield's journey through the Second World War.
-A passage from his journal will be included along wiht a relevant phtos.
+The interactive Map will highlight the most frequented locations in Jack Fairfield's journey through the Second World War.
+A passage from his journal will be included along wiht a relevant photo.

 ### STRUCTURE

-The website's front page will be the window into the website with a hero-image centered on the page, which when clicked will take you into the main website.
+The website's front page will be the window into the website with a hero-image centered on the page.
+His name and date of duration of life will be displayed under the image, with a clickable link, `Read More`, taking you into the main website.

-The naviagtion bar will have a sticky position with the links Home, Bio, and Maps.
+The naviagtion bar will have a sticky-position with the links Home, Bio, and Maps.

 The Home page will have a large photo that stretches the page,